gamesbook/protograf/docs/source/customised_shapes.rst

       rectangle itself (``4`` and ``2`` cm respectively).

-      The right-hand rectangle shows how it appears to be subdivided into two areas; the end triangles have a height of zero and effectively become "invisible".
-Because the rectangle has been rotated 90 |deg|
-      the dividing line appears vertical.
+      The right-hand rectangle shows how it appears to be subdivided into two areas; this is because the *roof_line* runs the full length of the rectangle so the end triangles have a height of zero and effectively become "invisible".
+In addition, because the rectangle has been rotated by 90 |deg| (around its centre) the dividing line displays as vertical.

-      The left-hand rectangle has an additional property *roof_line_mx* which causes the middle-line to shift that distance to the right (or to the left, if it was a negative values).
+      The left-hand rectangle has an additional property *roof_line_mx* which causes the middle-line to move that distance to the right (or to the left, if it was a negative value).
 This causes the right-hand triangle to "project" to the right of the rectangle.

 ===== ======